Costa Rica HPV Vaccine Trial (CVT)

 Long-Term Follow-Up of Participants in the Original CVT

-The HPV Vaccine Trial in Costa Rica is a collaboration between investigators in Costa Rica and the National Cancer Institute.
-The trial was designed as a blinded, randomized, phase III clinical trial to evaluate the efficacy of a bivalent HPV-16/18 virus-like particle (VLP) vaccine.
-The vaccine used in the trial was developed by investigators at NCI and other research institutions and is manufactured by GlaxoSmithKline Biologicals.
-The trial was initiated on June 28, 2004 and enrollment was completed on December 22, 2005; there were 7,466 women enrolled.
+The original Costa Rica Human Papillomavirus (HPV) Vaccine Trial was a collaboration between investigators in Costa Rica (ACIB-FUNIN) and the National Cancer Institute.
+CVT was a blinded, randomized, phase III clinical trial of the bivalent HPV 16/18 virus-like particle (VLP) vaccine developed by investigators at NCI and other research institutions, and manufactured by GlaxoSmithKline Biologicals.
+Its aims were to evaluate vaccine efficacy, immunological correlates of long-term vaccine success and failure, and other factors of immunological and etiological interest.
+The trial was initiated in June 2004 and enrollment of 7,466 women aged 18–25 years was completed in December 2005.

-For more information, contact Allan Hildesheim.
+For more information, contact Aimée R. Kreimer, Ph.D.